 Note: Apart from RWD there is another approach called Adaptive Web Design (AWD).
-In the AWD approach, there will be specific design for each device.
+In the AWD approach, there will be a specific design for each device.
 However, AWD might not be suitable all the time.
 Besides, designing AWD sites takes more time and money in comparison to the RWD sites.

 Advantages of Responsive Design:

 #1) User Experience: Based on the device from which we access an RW, it hides the unusual elements and helps the users achieve their goals faster.
-For example: if we open an RW from a mobile then it hides the unimportant elements and speeds up the loading of web pages.
+For example: if we open an RW from mobile then it hides the unimportant elements and speeds up the loading of web pages.